Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/7-linux-booting-debug.rst

 Booting Linux in JTAG Mode using QEMU
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Users can boot Linux (or u-Boot) from Petalinux over QEMU.
 QEMU is helpful for use cases where the hardware is in development or is unavailable for other reasons.
-Or, users just want to evaluate a device.

 To boot Linux using QEMU use the command below: